Updated March 26, 2018

 Ride the Lilly Belle

-(It’s unclear right now if this experience will remain free to park guests.
-Since the trains started running again, a new tour has been rumored, which includes the Lilly Belle.
+(It’s unclear right now if this experience will remain free to park guests since the trains started running again, which includes the Lilly Belle.
 I’ll keep this post updated as I learn more about the free ride’s availability.)

 The Lilly Belle is a special experience and not entirely easy to achieve.
 Named after Walt Disney’s wife, the train car was built in 1928 and made with the finest appointments and details at the time.
 It was and is used to take Disney “royalty”, including Club 33 members around the park.